samiraliyev573/Red-List-Bot/README.md

 # Features:

-## Simple Graphical User Interface
+## Simple Graphical User Interface:

 A graphical user interface (GUI) was implemented into the A2-Extension allowing users to have a standard windows or apple GUI including buttons to resize the window, minimize the window or close the window, a file menu and clickable-buttons to send chat messages to our bot.